zachintosh/data-test-attr-extension/README.md

 For the time being, you'll have to get the extension from me or someone who has it.

+After you have the `VSIX` file, open VSCode and press `cmd + shift + p`.
+Type in `install from vsix` and select the command that appears.
+Choose the VSIX file and it will install the extension.

 # Develop

 Clone this repository, run `npm install`, and then code away.